 Other accessories can be ordered with the harp or added later, as budget allows.
 A common addition is a partial or full set of sharping levers, which opens up the range of available playing keys.
 All the lever holes are pre-drilled, making it possible to add Loveland levers later on.
 It does require time and detailed work, so we usually recommend starting out with as many sharping levers as your budget can accommodate.

 Unless the harp is being played by a small child, you will probably want a drop-down leg or a stand to raise it up to a comfortable height.
 The drop-down leg slides into playing position with the twist of a knob and adjusts to any height.
 It is very flexible and portable, but must be retracted into the harp when you're done playing.
+The harp also has to be supported against the player's body when using the leg).
 The removable stand

 raises it about 12 inches (8" and 5" legs are also available) and holds it steady on four legs.
 If neither option fits in the budget, you can set it up on a 12" step-stool while playing.